- What is the No One Left Behind Subsidy?

 We believe each and every young person can make a meaningful contribution to creating a better world!

-Scouts are recognized around the world as community ambassadors.
-Our Scouting Community recognizes that the differences each individual has to offer is an asset, diversity is an asset.
+Scouts are recognized worldwide as ambassadors of community.
+Our Scout community recognizes that the differences each person brings are an asset, diversity is an asset.
 Cost should not be a barrier.
-We want Scouting to be available to all Canadian youth across our country, regardless of circumstance.
+We want Scouting to be available to all young people in our country, regardless of their circumstances.

-For many years, NOLB has helped make Scouting more accessible by offering two types of financial support for families:
+Over the years, NOLB has helped make Scouting more accessible by offering financial support for families through:

-Registration Subsidy – to help cover annual registration fees;
+Registration Subsidy – to help cover annual membership fees

-Support will continue to be based on Statistics Canada’s Low Income Cut-Off (LICO).
+Support will continue to be assessed using Statistics Canada’s Low Income Cut-Off (LICO) guidelines to ensure assistance reaches families who need it most.

-The NOLB Registration Subsidy now has an annual funding limit.
-Once the budget for the year has been fully allocated, the program will be paused until it resets at the start of the next registration year.
+The Registration Subsidy will continue to operate within an annual funding allocation.
+Once the available funds have been fully distributed, the program will pause until the start of the next registration year.
+For this reason, families who may benefit from the program are encouraged to apply early.

 Is the NOLB Participation Subsidy still available?